oc777/1DV607/WS1/PR-sent/pe222gq.md

 In general the model has a clear visual representation of the domain, it is well structured and has a  good redability.
-In my oppinion, a domain expert should be able to understand the model due to well named classes and associations between them.
+In my oppinion, both developer and domain expert should be able to understand the model due to well named classes and associations between them.